Pure narrowband photon-pair generation in a monolithic cavity: Theory

 Building a cavity around the crystal shapes the characteristics of the JSA.
-We consider a cavity that is resonant for the signal and idler photons with a double-pass pump, i.e. the pump is non-resonant but reflected back with reflectivity $R_p=r_p^2$, passing the crystal twice.
+We consider a monolithic cavity that is resonant for the signal and idler photons with a double-pass pump, i.e., the pump is non-resonant but reflected back, as depicted in Fig.~\ref{fig:monolithiccavityandJSI}(a).
 The double-pass pump offers the potential for increased brightness and, if desired, narrower phase-matching bandwidth~\cite{bjorkholm2003improvement,ahlrichs2019triply}.
-In this configuration, the two-photon state is a superposition of photon pairs generated in the forward and backward pump directions, resulting in a modified phase-matching function that depends on the relative phase between the two pump interactions $\phi_p$ and pump reflectivity.
+In this configuration, the two-photon state is a superposition of photon pairs generated in the forward and backward pump directions, resulting in a modified phase-matching function that depends on the relative phase between the two pump interactions $\phi_p$ and pump reflectivity $R_p=r_p^2$.
 For a monolithic cavity, the JSA can be written as~\cite{jeronimo2010theory}

 Here $\mathscr{A}_\mu$ is the Airy function given by $\mathscr{A}_\mu^{-1}(\omega) = 1+4\mathscr{F}_\mu^2\sin^2(\delta_\mu(\omega)/2)/\pi^2$, where $\delta_\mu(\omega)=2\theta_\mu+\delta_{\mu1}+\delta_{\mu2}$ is the phase accumulated during one pass of a field $\mu$ ($\theta_\mu$) and reflection on the mirrors ($\delta_{\mu1},\delta_{\mu2}$), and $\mathscr{F}_\mu$ the finesse of the cavity (in terms of the reflectivity R and the absorption loss $\alpha$) written as $\mathscr{F}_{\mu} = \pi(R_1R_2e^{-\alpha2L})^{1/4}/(1-\sqrt{R_1R_2e^{-\alpha2L}})$.